 Judgements, harrassment or making experiences void do not have a place here.

 The evening has evolved over the years from being structured and facilitated conversations, into being about creating a space where conversations happen.
-The hosts will be Raj and Gitte, who will start out by creating that space and during the evening take care of people coming and going.
+We will start out by creating that space and during the evening take care of people coming and going.
 Usually discussions take place in small groups, and then we gather once in a while to share if you want.

 This is your event.
 What we’ll discuss is entirely up to you - the evening is designed with a simple format so you can raise what’s important to you, and hear and learn from each other.
 Bring your puzzles and wishes, your experiments and hopes, or simply come to meet like minds and soak up the atmosphere.